 In another study, the altered version was found to be over-represented in sprint/power athletes compared to endurance athletes and non-athletes.

 However, this finding was limited to a athletes of Caucasian-descent, and did not occur in a study of Brazilian athletes.
 This suggests the link between ACRV1B and athletic performance is ethnicity-dependent.

 Exactly how this version of ACRV1B affects muscle strength hasn’t been determined yet.
 Since both myostatin and myostatin receptor levels are lower after exercises promoting muscle growth, it’s possible that ACVR1B protein level changes may explain the link.
 Find out your ACVR1B type with the DNA Fitness Test.

 Strong muscles have been linked to strong joints, strong bones and even better brain function.
-However, one thing to remember is that great feats of strength can often come from people we consider to be average or nondescript.
+But, just remember that great feats of strength often come from people we consider to be average or nondescript.
 Superman may have superhuman strength, but under his red and blue spandex, he’s just your average sized Clark Kent.